3jesters/OpenTCG-Backend/docs/MATCH-STATE-MACHINE-DIAGRAM.md

   - Hands are validated against start game rules
   - If invalid, player must redraw (opponent can see drawn cards)
   - If valid, player's deck is marked as valid
-  - Transitions to `SELECT_ACTIVE_POKEMON` when both players have valid decks
+  - Transitions to `SET_PRIZE_CARDS` when both players have valid decks

+- **SET_PRIZE_CARDS**: Players set prize cards from their deck
+  - Both players set their prize cards from their deck
+  - Prize card count comes from tournament configuration (default: 6)
+  - Top N cards are taken from each player's deck and set as prize cards (face down)
+  - Players cannot see what cards are in their prize cards (only the count)
+  - Transitions to `SELECT_ACTIVE_POKEMON` when both players have set prize cards

 - **SELECT_ACTIVE_POKEMON**: Players select active Pokemon
   - Both players select their active Pokemon